 Bushi Matsumura, one of the founders of modern karate, was married to a woman named Yonamine Chiru, who had set up a real-life Engagement Challenge that any man asking for her hand had to defeat her in hand-to-hand combat.
 Matsumura, one of the most feared fighters in Okinawan history, only just managed it.
 After they were married, he would sometimes send her to deal with bandits around the island.

-Though the Mongols have a history of badass lady empresses, Mandukhai Khatun is perhaps better known.
-Freshly widowed, she had the choice of marrying her well-beloved general or a rival Muslim warlord, and chose to rule in her own right until her adopted heir came of age.
+Though the Mongols have a history of badass lady empresses, Mandukhai Khatun is perhaps best known.
+Freshly widowed, she had the choice of marrying her well-beloved general or a rival Muslim warlord, and chose to rule in her own right until her adopted heir came of age and she married him.
 In that time, she reunited her people, reconquered chunks of their lost territory, and fought off both encroaching tribes and the Ming.
-She frequently went into battle with her men, most notably on one occasion while pregnant.
+She frequently went into battle with her men, most notably on one occasion while pregnant with twins.

 Hippocrates wrote that Sarmatian/Scythian women could not give up their virginity until they had killed at least three enemies.
 He also wrote that they would burn their right breast in childhood to prevent its growth to better be able to use a bow.
 Pretty hardcore, if true.

 Countess Markievicz was a politician, suffragette and freedom fighter.
 Having fought during the 1916 rising, she was captured and sentenced to death but had it commuted due to her being a woman.
 Her response?
 "I do wish your lot had the decency to shoot me".

 All the women of the Special Operations Executive.
 They were sent into occupied France during World War II as radio operators to help the Resistance.
 Several of them were captured.
 None of them talked.
 Noor Inayat Khan, in particular, fought so fiercely when the Nazis caught up with her that they were afraid of her and she was classified as "highly dangerous"!